federicotdn/verb/README.md

 ```

 Notice that interactive functions like `read-string` can be used inside code tags as well - they will be evaluated before the request is sent, and the resulting value will be inserted into the content.

+### Code Completion

+You can enable completion for Emacs Lisp inside code tags.
+To do this, set the `verb-enable-elisp-completion` variable to `t` (its disabled by default).
+Code completion will work automatically with [`company-mode`](https://github.com/company-mode/company-mode), if it is installed.

+Note that the point must be surrounded by the code tag delimeters (e.g. `{{` and `}}`) in the same line for completion to work.
+If you're using `electric-pair-mode`, matching tag delimeters will be inserted automatically, so this won't be a problem. `verb-mode` should also be enabled, as enabling it will load the completion function itself.

 ### Verb Variables